ghc/ghc/docs/users_guide/glasgow_exts.rst

   Note that the keyword ``type`` there is just to disambiguate the import from a term-level ``(*)``. (:ref:`explicit-namespaces`)

+- In an instance declaration head (the part after the word ``instance``), you must parenthesize ``*``.
+This applies to all manners of instances, including the left-hand sides of individual equations of a closed type family.

 The ``Data.Kind`` module also exports ``Type`` as a synonym for ``*``.
 Now that type synonyms work in kinds, it is conceivable that we will deprecate